-Sample frame.
-FFRDCs are identified through the NSF Master Government List of FFRDCs.
+Sampling frame.
+The total survey universe is identified through the NSF Master Government List of FFRDCs.
 NSF is responsible for maintaining this list and queries all federal agencies annually to determine any changes to, additions to, or deletions from the list.